 Field Trips - The principal must give prior authorization for all field trips and/or excursions.
-Written parental notification will be provided prior to the student's participation in any field trip or excursion off of the school grounds.
-Physical Education classes will sometimes go off of the school grounds during P.E. class time without parental notification in order to take advantage of community resources and appropriate weather.
+Written parental notification will be provided prior to the student's participation in a field trip or excursion outside of the school district.

 Food/Snacks from Home - You may send snacks/treats to school for your child's classroom.
 All food must be pre-packaged or be purchased from a store.